 Should you decide to visit Orkney in August you will be surprised at the wonderful county shows with livestock, rare breeds of poultry, local craft stalls, Celtic dancing, horse jumping and lots of attractions for the kids.
 There is of course a beer tent too!

-Cycling is also very popular here with cycle hire if you don't bring your own.
+Cycling is also very popular here with cycle hire available if you don't bring your own.

 You will be made welcome wherever you venture in Orkney and we hope to make your stay as enjoyable as possible.